TechICS-Sadik/TechICS-Sadik/README.md

 ## Introducing Myself

+> Your fears, your critics, your heroes, your villains: They are fictions you perceive as reality.
+Choose to see through them.
+Choose to let them go.

 - 👋 Hi, I’m **Sadik Khan**
 - 👀 I’m interested in __Software Architect__.
 - 🌱 I’m currently learning _Markdown_